AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-sql-calc-column.md

 **Explanation**

-In the past, columns that were deemed `advanced` could only be done by an analyst on the Customer Success team here at [!DNL MBI].
-Now all the power is in the hands of the end user, and advanced columns can be created in the form of `SQL Calculation` columns on the new [!DNL MBI] architecture.
+In the past, columns that were deemed `advanced` could only be done by an analyst on the Customer Success team here at [!DNL Commerce Intelligence].
+Now all the power is in the hands of the end user, and advanced columns can be created in the form of `SQL Calculation` columns on the new [!DNL Commerce Intelligence] architecture.

 The `Calculation` column type, now available as an option in the Data Warehouse Manager, is a same table operation that allows you to transform the columns on a table using PostgreSQL logic.
 Documentation on the functions and operators that can be used in the `Calculatio`n column type can be found on the PostgreSQL website [here](https://www.postgresql.org/docs/9.6/functions.html).